openkruise/openkruise.io/docs/user-manuals/imagepulljob.md

     - node-2
     matchLabels:
       node-type: xxx
 # podSelector:         # [optional] label selector over pods that should pull image on nodes of these pods.
 Mutually exclusive with selector.
+#   matchLabels:
 #     pod-label: xxx
+#   matchExpressions:
+#   - key: pod-label
+#     operator: In
+#     values:
+#     - xxx
   completionPolicy:
     type: Always                  # [optional] defaults to Always
     activeDeadlineSeconds: 1200   # [optional] no default, only work for Alway type